RDorville/EP1000/04_web_development.md

 Here are the 4 ways in which you can develop your site together.
 You are free to choose any method  to develop your website, however, you must remember that you need to update your site periodically (as and when) with new information

 1. Pure **HTML & CSS**<br>
-You start with HTML and write your content, stylise it with CSS to give a consistent look and feel.
+You start with HTML and write your content, stylize it with CSS to give a consistent look and feel.
     - Advantages
         1. Simple to start, can be very basic.
         2. Design is completely yours to play around with, you have full control